Vyvanse Withdrawal Symptoms

 vitamins

-5. Calcium and Magnesium – These help calm the central nervous system and relieve anxiety, which is very helpful in the early stages of detox, which can be severe.
+8. Calcium and Magnesium: These minerals contribute to calming the central nervous system and relieving anxiety, which can be particularly helpful during the often-intense early stages of detox.

 We Are Here to Help You With Addiction